Nischit290402/ML3-News-Article-Summarizer/README.md

 1) Task-1 and Task-2 : Translation of the input news article
 2) Task-3 : Summarization of the translated article
 3) Task-4 : Generating a heading to the summarized article
-4) Task-5 : A code, consisting of all the generated model files, which inputs a news article from the user and gives the user the summarized news article along with a heading.
-It also contains a pre-trained model that is used to answer the questions asked by the user, related to the article.
+4) Task-5 :
+   Part A- A code, consisting of all the generated model files, which inputs a news article from the user and gives the user the summarized news article along with a heading.
+Part B- The code also contains a pre-trained model that is used to answer the questions asked by the user, related to the article.

 ## TASK-1 : tr_en.ipynb-
 #### Purpose and function of tr_en.ipynb-